 Will vary with yarn.

-I'm Marlene Sigel, a lifelong knitter and yarnaholic who loves texture and color and working with both!
+I'm Marlene Sigel, a lifelong knitter, designer, and yarnaholic passionate about texture and color and working with both!